hsc0519/FinalProject_ESG_platform_RAG_ChatBot/README.md

 - `GET /fields` — numeric ESG fields for a given company/year
 - `GET /search` — keyword-based ESG metric search with filters

-used by both the dashboard and the RAG system, enabling hybrid deterministic lookup + LLM reasoning.
+Used by both the dashboard and the RAG system, enabling hybrid deterministic lookup + LLM reasoning.

 ---